(910) 725-0466

 See set of 58 cal.
 Cartridge Box Tins for sale

-Confederate Tin Drum Canteen w Original Leather Sling and Length Adjustment Buckle Price $1950 SOLD
+Confederate Tin Drum Canteen w Original Leather Sling and Length Adjustment Buckle w Soldier Name and Co.
+G Price $1950

 This is a very nice Confederate militia style tin drum canteen.
-The canteen is 5 9/16 ” in diameter by 2” wide.
+The canteen is 6 1/4” in diameter by ~2” wide.
 All parts are nicely soldered together.
-The back side of the canteen is flat and the front side/face is concave.
-There is a 3/4" tall tin spout soldered to the top with original cork and three small sling guides well attached equidistant around the body.
-It's original narrow but thick and flexible brown leather sling is ~55" length remains in place and it has a metal length adjustment buckle hand sewn at one end of the leather.
+The back side of the canteen is flat and the front side/face is concave with three minor dents from usage.
+There is a 1" tall tin spout soldered to the top with an old cork added and three small sling guides well attached equidistant around the body.
+There is narrow but thick and flexible brown leather sling ~55" length that remains in place with a metal adjustment buckle hand sewn at one end of the leather to adjust the sling size for the soldier.

 This type of canteen appears to be a Richmond Depot style canteen and was used by many Confederate regiments in the Civil War.
 Examples of other tin drum Confederate canteens are shown in the book "Civil War Canteens" by Sylvia & O'Donnell form 1983.
 This canteen is in good solid condition with minor signs of very light rust and normal wear and use.